-Author has written 5 stories for Merlin, Sherlock, and Supernatural.
+Author has written 3 stories for Doctor Who, and One Piece.

 UPDATE ON STORIES I HAVE WRITTEN:

 Relief in the Midst of the Nightmare: COMPLETE.
 My first complete story.
 A one-shot.
 Great success.

 Fighting in the Nightmare: ON HIATUS.
 Fifth chapter up!
 Merlin's secret is revealed and Morgana gets the fuzzies.
 Fillers are over for now.
 Sequel to Relief in the Midst of the Nightmare.
 Enjoy!
 Hope it's as good (or better) than first.

 Merlin's Midwinter: ON HIATUS.
 I had this phrase stuck in my head: It was all Arthur's fault.
 Why?
 Because it was always Arthur's fault.This story was what happened.
 Set on Midwinter's Day.
 The whole world seems to be plotting against Merlin, and Arthur's not helping.
 Chapter 2 up!

 Subject to Change: COMPLETE- MORE MAY BE ADDED IF THE MOOD STRIKES.
 A series of drabbles related to the BBC's new series Sherlock.
 The drabbles are about anything and everything to do with Sherlock.
 Have fun.